Skip to content

 Unaccepted versions of the Measles and Mumps vaccines are:

-I don’t have my childhood Measles and Mumps (MMR) records.
+I don’t have my childhood Measles and Mumps (MMR) immunization records.
 What should I do?

-If a student does not have their Measles and Mumps records but believes they had their vaccinations, the student can request Measles and Mumps titers (blood immunity tests) at most clinics or laboratories.
+If you do not have your Measles and Mumps immunization records but believe you have had your vaccinations, you can request Measles and Mumps IgG titers (blood immunity tests) at most clinics or laboratories.
 The IVP accepts only positive titers, not negative or equivocal, as positive titers show that you have immunity to Measles and/or Mumps.

 I have proof of one MMR vaccine but the other one is lost.
 Do I still need to receive two MMRs?

 As long as we have proof of one MMR vaccine, we only need proof of a second MMR vaccine.
-You can either receive another MMR vaccine or receive a titer test to see if you have positive immunity to Measles and Mumps.
-If the titer test is negative, we will request that you receive another MMR vaccine regardless.
 You do not need to start the whole series over.
+You can either receive another MMR vaccine or have titer tests done to see if you have positive immunity to Measles and Mumps.
+If either of the titer tests is negative or equivocal, we will request that you receive another MMR vaccine regardless.

 My titer test results were negative or equivocal.
 What do I do?

-If either or both Measles and Mumps titer test results are negative or equivocal, the student should take an MMR vaccine, and then wait at least 28 days and take a second MMR vaccine or a second titer test.
-If the student takes a second titer test and receives a result that is not positive, they will need to take another MMR vaccine.
+If either or both Measles and Mumps titer test results are negative or equivocal, you should take an MMR vaccine.
+If you only have a record of one MMR, you should then wait at least 28 days and take either a second MMR vaccine or a second titer test.
+If the second titer test results are not positive, you will need to take another MMR vaccine.

 What is the difference between Rubella and Rubeola?